 Load your camera, not your packs.
 Let photos, drawings and memories comprise your souvenirs.
 Although natural objects may be collected on some public lands, a permit is often required.
 Collecting is prohibited in national parks and wildlife refuges.
-All natural features such as rocks, plants and animals are totally protected.
-Federal and state laws protect natural and cultural heritage places.
+Federal and state laws protect heritage sites and natural areas.
 Practice and encourage restraint.

-Help people investigate the role of natural objects in their own environments.
+Help people investigate the role of seashells and other natural objects in their own environments.
 Remind them that these things fill important ecological niches: mice gnaw bones for their calcium; a snake finds shade under a piece of driftwood; and a feather is woven into the nest of an osprey.
-Objects in nature derive much of their beauty from their surroundings and never look quite the same in a home.
+Objects in nature derive much of their beauty from their surroundings and never look quite the same a home.